Mariners vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gunnar Henderson and the Baltimore Orioles take on Julio Rodriguez and the Seattle Mariners on Friday at 7:05 PM ET, in the first of a three-game series at Oriole Park at Camden Yards.
+J.P.
+Crawford and the Seattle Mariners will take on Anthony Santander and the Baltimore Orioles at Oriole Park at Camden Yards in the second of a three-game series, on Saturday at 4:05 PM ET.

-The Mariners are -105 moneyline underdogs for this matchup against the favored Orioles (-115).
-The total for the contest has been listed at 8 runs.
+The Mariners are -115 moneyline favorites for this matchup against the Orioles (-105).
+A 9-run over/under has been set for the contest.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.